-You can reach the UChicago Student Wellness Nurse Advice Line 24/7 at 773.834.WELL.
+You can reach the UChicago Student Wellness Nurse Advice Line 24/7 at 773.834.WELL to discuss any questions or concerns you have.
 If you develop symptoms or need medical triage/help while in isolation, please call UChicago Student Wellness and a nurse will determine if you should leave the premises to seek medical attention.
 Please dial 911 in case of emergency.

 If you'd like counseling and mental health support, please call 773.834.WELL to make a virtual appointment with UChicago Student Wellness.
-Please let us know you have tested positive for COVID-19 when you call, if you are comfortable sharing that information.
+When you call, please let us know you have tested positive for COVID-19 if you are comfortable sharing that information.
 You can also reach the Therapist-on-Call 24/7 at 773.702.3625 to discuss your mental health concerns.
 Visit wellness.uchicago.edu for more details.